From the Start – How to Setup Device42 from the Beginning on a Mac

 You can apply updates and do other menu-related work using by connecting through ssh using the terminal.
 Please note that root login has been disabled via ssh.

-You will receive a “Your Connection is not private” warning in your browser because you are accessing a local server that does not have an ‘offically’ signed security certificate.
-Your connection is secure, and it is completely safe to click “show advanced” in Chrome or “I understand the risks” in Firefox and proceed through to the Device42 login screen:
+You will receive a “Your Connection is not private” warning in your browser because you are accessing a local server that is using a ‘self-signed’ certificate – Your connection is secure, and it is completely safe to click “show advanced” in Chrome or “I understand the risks” in Firefox and proceed through to the Device42 login screen: